jana1213/M2_Atmega328p_smart-detector/4_TestandOutput/TESTPLAN/readme.md

 # The test plan of this project is to test
-* verfyi how importance of this project
+* verify how importance of this project
 * verify how it work in specific conditions
 * verify the working principel and architerture of sensors
 * verify the microcontroller chip